 One great way to protect your young green fence from animals is to install a simple wire fence around it.
 When your fence grows strong enough to resist animals, you can remove the wire fence and any other protection mechanisms.

 10. Trim Your Fencing Plants

-To trim your hedgerow, you can use a pruner to cut back any taller or longer branches and shear the entire fence into an attractive shape.
+To trim your hedge, you can use a pruner to cut back any taller or longer branches and shear the entire fence into an attractive shape.
 During the trimming process, you can inosculate your plants.
 Inosculation is the process of joining two or more branches to grow as one branch.

 If you are confused on which pruning tool to buy for your hedges, I recommend that you try this one offered by Fiskers - a leading manufacturer of landscaping and gardening tools.
-The tool itself comes with the best features, including maximum cutting capacity, fully-hardened, precision-ground steel blade (stays sharp even on heavy use) and low friction coating (prevents gumming up, improves gliding and resists rust).
+The tool itself comes with the best features, including maximum cutting capacity, fully-hardened, precision-ground steel blade (stays sharp even on heavy use), and low friction coating (prevents gumming up, improves gliding, and resists rust).

 11. Protect Your Hedge from Weeds, Pests, and Diseases

 Weeds compete with fencing plants for water and nutrients, so you need to prevent them from thriving in your hedge.
 On the other hand, pests and diseases cause stunted growth to plants and can even trigger withering.